RISOGRAPH PRINT GUIDE

 ● For full bleed prints, crop marks and 3.5mm bleed should be set inside the 10mm blank border - we have Photoshop & Illustrator templates available here

-The Riso reads levels of black (not colour) so 100% black in your file will print at 100% ink colour and 50% black will print at 50% ink colour, for example.
-See our printed colour chart for reference.
+The Riso reads levels of black (not colour).
+For example, 100% black in your file will print at 100% ink colour and 50% black will print at 50% ink colour.
+The lightest level in your artwork should be 20% or above, as the printer cannot correctly read levels of grey below this.

 All files are printed exactly as received and we cannot be held responsible for any mistakes, although we will flag any obvious errors if we spot them.
 Our studio time is charged at £25 ph for any file amendments required.